KobaKhit/EulerPrimalityTest/README.md

 isEulerPrime.js is the code for Euler's  primality test that I wrote.
 First, the program randomly picks base a.
 Second, it computes  the Jacobi(a,p), and then determines whether pow(a,(p-1)/2) is equivalent to Jacobi(a,p) mod p.
 If it is equivalent then p is probably prime.
 If it is not equivalent than p is composite.
-The accuracy of the test increases as you try more different bases a.
-If you check all bases a from 1 to p and the equivalence condition is true in every case then p is certainly prime.
-If the conition fails at least once then p is composite.
+The accuracy of the test increases as you try different bases a.
+If you check all bases a from 1 to p that is all numbers in the range (1,p) and the equivalence condition is true in every case then p is certainly prime.
+If the condition fails at least once then p is composite.